riney/resume/resume.md

 ### Software / DevOps / API Developer, National Energy Research Scientific Computing Center (NERSC) at Lawrence Berkeley National Laboratories
 _Sep 2020 - Present_

 Developed tools and APIs for NERSC, the Department of Energy's unclassified supercomputing center.
+Implemented features and bug fixes for Iris, an accounting and user management system that integrates with numerous internal systems to allocate compute hours from the program -> project -> user levels.
+Built a new cluster in Spin, a Kubernetes-based compute-on-demand platform for scientific workloads.

 ### Senior Software Engineer / Team Lead, Dictionary.com
 _Dec 2017 - Feb 2020_